onejar99/javascript-notes/notes/data-types.md

 ---

-## Methods and properties are available to Primitive
+## Methods and Properties Are Available to Primitive

 * Primitive values (like "John Doe") __cannot__ have properties or methods (because they are not objects).
 * But with JavaScript, __methods and properties are also available to primitive values__